Aggression in dogs - motivation and causes

 Example: A dog chasing or barking at a cat would be an example of interspecific aggression.

-Different motivations for aggressive behavior
+Different motivations for aggressive behaviour

 Mixed motivation

-Threatening behavior
+Threatening behaviour

-How to recognize fear aggression:
+How to recognise fear aggression:

 ✔️ Dog is incapacitated